Varkala Mangroves | Kayaking | Boating | Camping | Fishing | Canoeing | Country Boat Safari | Explore Mangrove Forest

 Recommendation:

-• Best option from Trivandrum Airport: Taxi for convenience and comfort, Train for an economical and scenic journey.
+• The best options from Trivandrum Airport are a Taxi for convenience and comfort, or a Train for an economical and scenic journey.

 • Best option from Kollam Railway station: Taxi for direct travel, Train for a quick and economical option.